 There are limitations to the number of people in areas of the hospital.
 Please help us all stay safe.

-- If you are able to come to your appointment unattended, please do so.
+• If you are able to come to your appointment unattended, please do so.
 Please refer to the Visitation Policy for family and essential care partners.
-If a support persons is required to assist please choose an asymptomatic fully vaccinated support person to attend with you.
 If you require more than 1 support person, exceptions must be requested and will be assessed on a case by case basis in consultation with your health care provider prior to the day of your appointment.

-- On arrival, you (and your approved family/essential care partner) will be asked questions about symptoms you may be experiencing or exposures to the virus you may have had.
+• On arrival, you will be asked questions about symptoms you may be experiencing or exposures to the virus you may have had.
 These questions may be asked at multiple points during your visit.

 For More Information